Skip to Content

 Solution:

-1. Find correct PHP path: which php or ls /usr/bin/php*
+1. Find the correct PHP path: which php or ls /usr/bin/php*

-3. Set 755 permissions on Flute CMS folder
+3. Set permissions to 755 on the Flute CMS directory

 Solution:

-3. Check that task is set to execute every minute, not more often
+3. Make sure the task is set to run every minute, not more frequently

 CRON Optimization